Relative Error Calculator

 Tolerance and Specifications

 In manufacturing and quality control, tolerance defines the acceptable range around a nominal value.
 A 100Ω resistor with 5% tolerance can be anywhere from 95Ω to 105Ω.
-The tolerance table in this calculator checks your measurement against multiple common tolerance bands, instantly showing which specifications are met and which are violated.
+The tolerance table in this calculator checks your measurement against multiple common tolerance bands, quickly showing which specifications are met and which are violated.

 Sources & Methodology